 As of the date of this report, we have 1.4 million shares of unvested restricted stock units, outstanding options to purchase an aggregate of 16 thousand shares of our common stock (all of which are vested as of this date) at a weighted average exercise price of \$4.63 per share, and no outstanding stock purchase warrants.
 The vesting of the restricted stock units and the exercise of such outstanding options will result in dilution of our security holders.
 In the future, we may also issue additional shares of our common stock, restricted stock units, options, warrants, or other securities that are convertible into or exercisable for the purchase of shares of our common stock in connection with compensation to employees or consultants, acquisitions, sales of securities for capital raising, or for other business purposes.
-The future issuance of any such additional shares of our common stock or other securities, for any reason including those stated above, may have a negative impact on the market price of our common stock.
+The future issuance of any such additional shares of our common stock.
 There can be no assurance that the issuance of any additional shares of common stock, warrants or other convertible securities in the future may not be at a price (or exercise prices) below the current price of the common stock.